LanreAndero/CI_PP3_LJAAFRICAQUIZ/README.md

    - The user manual provides step-by-step guidance on navigating through the quiz.

 3. **As a competitor, I want to view high scores to see where I stand.**
-   - The "View High Scores" option allows players to check the top scores achieved by others.
+   - The "Completion Scores and time" option allows players to the scores achieved by them.

 ### Site Owner